GoogleCloudPlatform/knative-build-tutorials/spring-boot/README.md

 ### Git source

-Like for the previous example, the build takes a git repository as an input.
+Like for the previous tutorial, the build takes a git repository as an input.

 ```yaml
 source: